 Along the way enmity arose; some employees grew to dislike me, because I did not suffer incompetence, laziness or whining gladly.
 Making enemies goes with the territory of strong, competent leadership and insistence on reasonable standards of achievement.
 Those whose desired level of compensation far exceeded the value of their contribution did not last long in my organization.
 However, many people have worked with me for more than thirty years; many have warranted and received large incomes; as a rule every contributing employee earned more than he could have legitimately earned by working elsewhere.
 Though enemies arose, I have reason to believe that I earned much respect from most of my long-time colleagues.

 As a youth, I didn’t know if I was poor or rich.
 I never thought about it.
 I and my siblings were blest with loving, hard-working parents, who provided three square meals each day and a home with good indoor plumbing and a good roof.
 I had a place to play football, basketball and baseball with neighborhood friends.
-I had a community with which to express my awe.
+I had a community with which to express the mystery of our love and awe.
 I became educated by working hard on the readin’, writin’ and ‘rithmetic taught by the most important people in the world, dedicated teachers.
 Throughout my early years I was happy and content.
-Looking back, I was lower class, but very rich.
+Looking back, I was economically and socially lower class, but personally very rich.

 In an essay on pure macroeconomic dynamics – unadulterated by any psyche-based political ideology – the obscure Canadian polymath Bernard Lonergan has clearly demonstrated that, when an economy transitions from a surge in capital investment to a surge in consumer-goods production, the money not needed for one’s own present or future living should not be drained from the real economic circuits of production and sale into the secondary (second-hand) market for previously owned equities and bonds, where that money sits idle and without productive force.
 It should instead be kept circulating in the productive circuits for the stability and continuity of the healthy economy.
 Understanding this, I will first provide reserves for my retirement, for my children, and for my grandchildren’s education so that they may live as honorable, kind people and cooperative contributors to the economy.
 Then, as long as savings are not needed by my enterprise for wise investment, I will contribute all the after-tax income I don’t need to the productive and monetary circuits for goods and services for the timely benefit of society.
 And, by the way, my own personal needs – for things such as cereal, shirts, plumbing, wiring, and roof – are simple and inexpensive.